-The CY7B923 HOTLink transmitter serial output conforms to the requirements of the Fibre Channel specification.
-The serial data output is controlled by an internal PLL that multiplies the frequency of CKW by 10 to maintain the proper bit clock frequency.
-The jitter characteristics (including both PLL and logic components) are as follows:
+The CY7B923 HOTLink Transmitter serial output conforms to the requirements of the Fibre Channel specification.
+The serial data output is controlled by an internal Phase-Locked Loop that multiplies the frequency of CKW by ten (10) to maintain the proper bit clock frequency.
+The jitter characteristics (including both PLL and logic components) are shown below: